laqme/koitieq/_chapters/01-hia.md

 subject: "what is Toaq?"
 ---

 This book is a textbook for Toaq.
 Toaq is a constructed language, or _conlang:_ a human language created with a purpose, like Esperanto or Toki Pona.
-The name is pronounced /ˈtʰo.aŋ/.
+The name is pronounced <button onclick="this.firstChild.play()"><audio><source src="../assets/audio/toaq.ogg"></audio>/ˈtʰo.aŋ/</button>.

 What, then, is its purpose?
 Toaq is a **loglang**, in the tradition of Loglan and Lojban.
 Conlangs in this family investigate the interaction between logic and language.
 Specifically, in Toaq, each valid sentence has a single way to parse its grammar, and then _calculate_ its meaning by following a certain algorithm.